DamianRavn/Assignment3_LostInTranslation_react/README.md

 ### Installing

 * Clone the folder into your system.
-* use 'npm install' [Suggested edit] -> "Go to the root folder of the cloned project and run npm install from your favorite terminal."
+* Go to the root folder of the cloned project and run 'npm install' from your favorite terminal.

 ### Executing program

-* 'npm start' to run on localhost [Suggested edit] -> "After running install, simply run npm start while still in the root folder, to run the SPA."
+* After running install, simply run 'npm start' while still in the root folder, to run the SPA.

 ## Help